marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/04-object-basics/01-object/article.md

   age: 30*!*,*/!*
 }
 ```
-That is called a "trailing" or "hanging" comma.
-Makes it easier to add/remove/move around properties, because all lines become alike.

 ## Square brackets

-For multiword properties, the dot access doesn't work:

 ```js run
 // this would give a syntax error user.likes birds = true
 ```

-JavaScript doesn't understand that.
-It thinks that we address `user.likes`, and then gives a syntax error when comes across unexpected `birds`.

 The dot requires the key to be a valid variable identifier.
 That implies: contains no spaces, doesn't start with a digit and doesn't include special characters (`$` and `_` are allowed).

-There's an alternative "square bracket notation" that works with any string:

 ```js run
 let user = {};